kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

         - path:
             type: PathPrefix
             value: /
-        backendRefs:                    # Can have more than one service to implement blue/green and canary.
+        backendRefs:                    # Add both versions of the service
         - name: echo-v1                 # V1 of service we created
           port: 80                      # and the port it listens on
           weight: 1                     # Equally weighted (take 50% traffic)